Adam Kleinman: Teaching and residencies

 In 2012, Kleinman participated in the International Visitor Programme run by the Office of Contemporary Art Norway.

 In 2013, Kleinman was a Robert Lehman Visiting Artist at the Cooper Union.

 In 2016, Kleinman was a fellow at the Banff International Curatorial Institute.

 Exhibitions and writings

 Artists centered in Kleinman's work include Pierre Huyghe, Britta Marakatt-Labba, Emilie Louise Gossiaux, American Artist, Gala Porras-Kim, Emilija Škarnulytė, Hannah Ryggen, Walid Raad, Rossella Biscotti, Trevor Paglen, John Gerrard,Sin Wai Kin, Andros Zins-Browne and Jérôme Bel.
 Kleinman has also interviewed the physicists Karen Barad and Anton Zeilinger.

 Recurring themes addressed by his exhibitions and articles include the history of computing, surveillance, the affordances of technology, relations of art and politics, as well as natural disasters and other forms of nonhuman agency.

-His curated exhibitions have garnered multiple best-of-year recognitions, including "Gala Porras-Kim: Precipitation for an Arid Landscape" and "Emilie Louise Gossiaux: Kinship".
+His curated exhibitions have garnered multiple best-of-year recognitions, including "Gala Porras-Kim: Precipitation for an Arid Landscape", "Emilie Louise Gossiaux: Kinship", and Sin Wai Kin's "Man's World".

 In 2022, he went on assignment for Artforum to cover the cultural response to the Russo-Ukrainian War from Kyiv.